hashgraph/hedera-mirror-node/hedera-mirror-rest/monitoring/README.md

 - set `enabled` to `true` or `false` to enable / disable tests for a resource
 - `freshnessThreshold` (in seconds) for `balance`, `transaction`, `topic`, and `token` (balances of a token) can be adjusted independently if needed.
 Set to 0 to disable freshness check for a resource
 - `intervalMultiplier` for all resources.
 The tests for a resource will run every `interval * intervalMultiplier` seconds.
 For `stateproof`, it defaults to 10, so the tests run at a lower frequency to reduce cost
-- `limit` threshold for `account`, `balance`, `transatcion`, and `topic` can be adjusted independently if needed, e.g., for environments with lower traffic volume
+- `limit` threshold for `account`, `balance`, `transatcion`, `topic`, and `token` can be adjusted independently if needed, e.g.,for environments with lower traffic volume.
+For `token`, `tokenBalancesLimit` is the limit for a token's balance query and `tokensLimit` is the limit for the token discovery query
 - set `topic.topicId` to an existing topic ID of the target environment.
 If not set, topic message tests will be skipped
-- set `token.tokenId` to an existing tokenId of the target environment in case it's needed to pass certain token tests, e.g., the number of minimum balance entries for the token.
-If not set, the tests will use the first token from the token discovery API.
+- set `token.tokenId` to an existing token ID of the target environment in case it's needed to pass certain token tests, e.g., `tokenBalancesLimit` for the token.
+If not set, the tests will use the first token from the token discovery API response

 ```json
 {